 What Is the Difference Between TMD and TMJ?

-TMD is a terms dentists have to refer to a condition in which your jaw is actually misaligned.
+TMD is a term dentists have to refer to a condition in which your jaw is actually misaligned.

 This can happen if you had crooked teeth as a child and never wore braces to correct that or if you suffered some trauma.
 As a result from TMD, normal tasks such as eating and speaking can turn out to be painful and even affect other areas of your body.

-It is reported that 15 percent of all Americans have TMD.
+It’s reported that 15% of all Americans have TMD.

-Pillows as a Solution for Teeth Grinding: Why and How It Works
+Pillow as a Solution for Teeth Grinding and TMJ: Why and How It Works

 It may seem odd at first that a pillow should be the solution to your teeth grinding problem and even TMJ, but new studies are coming up with conclusive evidence that this is true.